1906 World Series: Game 5

 Game 5 was a wild affair with a total of 18 hits, ten walks, six errors, two hit batsmen, three wild pitches and a steal of home.
 The Cubs allowed a first inning run to the Sox, then scored three unearned runs on two Sox errors to take an early lead.
 The Sox tied the game in the third on George Davis' theft of home on the front end of a double steal and then took the lead for good with a four-run rally in the fourth and held on for the victory to take a 3–2 lead in the series.
 A 12-hit attack led by Frank Isbell's four doubles were enough to overcome seven unearned runs by the Cubs caused by six errors committed by the normally solid Sox defense.
 "Big" Ed Walsh earned his second win of the series, although he needed three innings of relief help from Doc White.

+Isbell would remain the sole major league player to get four extra-base hits in one postseason game until Shohei Ohtani hit two doubles and two home runs in Game 3 of the 2025 World Series.